jayhack/automeme/README.md

 Language modeling and classification for document classes defined by 'Memes' (AdviceAnimals)

-by Jay Hack, Fall 2013
+by Jay Hack & Sam Beder, Fall 2013

 -----------------------------------------------------